PingOne Advanced Identity Cloud

 invokeLogLevel (optional)

 Specifies the level at which the invocation will be logged.
-Particularly for schedules that run very frequently, such as liveSync, the scheduled task can generate significant output to the log file, and you should adjust the log level accordingly.
+For schedules that run very frequently, such as liveSync, the scheduled task can generate significant output to the log file.
+You should adjust this parameter accordingly.
 The default schedule log level is info.
 The value can be set to any one of the SLF4J log levels:

 • trace